-We have various agreements with third parties that collectively require payment of termination fees totaling \$2.7 million as of March 31, 2017 if we cancel work within specific time frames, either prior to commencing or during performance of the contracted services.
-This is in addition to fees associated with the CRG Loan Agreement (see Note 7) and within the Contractual Obligations and Commitments and Financial Condition - Liquidity and Capital Resources sections of Management's Discussion and Analysis.
+We have various agreements with third parties that collectively require payment of termination fees totaling \$15.3 million as of March 31, 2018 if we cancel work within specific time frames, either prior to commencing or during performance of the contracted services.
+This is in addition to fees associated with the CRG Loan Agreement (see Note 6).